DirtonDirt.com Frequently Asked Questions

 How does the billing work?

-If you subscribe monthly with a credit card, you will be billed $8.35.
+If you subscribe monthly with a credit card, you will be billed $9.99.
 The next billing will be at the conclusion of your first month and monthly thereafter to ensure uninterrupted access to the site.
-If you'd like to cancel your subscription, contact us and you won't be charged the next billing cycle.
-If you subscribe annually with a credit card, you'll be charged $69.99.
+If you'd like to cancel your subscription, email Alli Collis and you won't be charged the next billing cycle.
+If you subscribe annually with a credit card, you'll be charged $79.99.
 When your subscription is nearing annual renewal, you'll receive a notification at the top of the website in the month previous to the renewal.

 Can I share my account?

 Subscriptions are designed for personal use only.
-Subscribers allowing others to sign on to their account are at risk for sharing credit card and personal information they may wish to keep private.
+Subscribers allowing others to sign on to their account are at risk of locking themselves out of the website and of sharing credit card and personal information they may wish to keep private.

 How does DirtonDirt.com decide which stories, photos and videos are for subscribers only?

-Exclusive staff-produced video reports, text stories and slideshows are most likely to require a subscription.
-Most stories and photos from contributors as well as from series and track reporters/photographers will generally be non-premium.
+Exclusive staff-produced video reports and text stories are most likely to require a subscription.
+Most stories and photos from contributors as well as from series and track reporters/photographers are generally free to all website visitors.
 In some cases, reports from a race or a story will have a mix of free and premium content.
-For instance, a basic race story and a photo for an event might be free, but a video report, sidebar stories, slideshow and extra notes about the same event is subscriber-only content.
+For instance, a basic race recap and photos for an event might be free, but a video report, sidebar stories, and extra notes about the same event is subscriber-only content.

 Why aren't there many stories or results about events preceding September 2007?